First measurement of coherent $\rho^{0}$ photoproduction in ultra-peripheral Xe-Xe collisions at $\mathbf{\sqrt{s_{\rm {\scriptscriptstyle \mathbf{NN}}}} = 5.44}$ TeV: Analysis procedure

 Electromagnetic dissociation producing the beam-rapidity neutrons is accompanied on occasion by other charged particles~\cite{Pshenichnov:1999hw}.
 These charged particles, if they hit the V0, may cause the event to be lost.
 The probability for this to happen is estimated to be $(1.7\pm0.2)$\% using the unbiased sample just mentioned.
 The statistical precision of this procedure is taken as systematic uncertainty ($\pm 0.2$\%).

 The uncertainty on the luminosity is determined by computing the prediction of the Glauber model varying each parameter within their reported uncertainty.
 This is the dominant source of uncertainty in the measurement and amounts to 10.7\%.
-It is worth noting that a variation in the normalisation of the $M$ term in Eq.~(\ref{eq:Soeding}) within the $\pm10$\% uncertainty mentioned before produces a change in the cross section which is negligible with respect to the other effects already mentioned.

 The extraction of fractions of the cross section in the 0n0n, 0nXn+Xn0n, and XnXn classes is also affected by pile-up in the ZNA and ZNC and by the efficiency of these calorimeters to detected neutrons.
 The pile-up probabilities are $(0.47\pm0.02)$\% and $(0.44\pm0.02)$\%, while the efficiencies are $0.91\pm0.01$ and $0.92\pm0.02$ for the ZNA and ZNC, respectively.
 The uncertainties in these numbers, along with the uncertainty on the subtraction of the incoherent contribution, are taken into account to obtain the uncertainty on the fractions quoted below.